 According to the Department of Communities and Justice, “Indecent assault is touching (or the threat to touch) a person’s body in a sexual manner without consent by another person.”

-The act of indecency occurs when a person does something of a sexual nature towards or in front of another person.
+Indecency occurs when a person does something of a sexual nature towards or in front of another person.
 This can also include one individual making another person do something of a sexual nature in front of another person.

 In Pennsylvania, there are two forms of indecent assault: aggravated indecent assault and indecent assault.